Pure. Healthy. Glowing!

 Many foods today have little or no nutrient value largely due to increased genetically-modified crops and the use of antibiotics and hormones.
 My golden rule is to eat as close to nature as possible using fresh and, whenever possible, organic foods and prepare them yourself.
 Stick to the outside aisles of the grocery store or, better yet, visit your local farmer's market.
 Often the fewer the ingredients, the healthier and less processed it is.
 If there are ingredients that you can't pronounce, it's best to avoid as your body likely won't know how to digest it.
 The more fresh and wholesome foods you incorporate into your home cooking, the more nutrients they contain and the more benefits you will gain from them!

-5. Get Enough Vitamin D While Protecting Your Skin
+5. Get Enough Vitamin D / Protect Your Skin

 The Sun doesn't have to be your enemy but if you are going to be spending time outdoors it's important that you protect your skin properly Many of us are lacking vitamin D especially in the colder months.
 If you are not getting it from the Sun, choose a high quality Vitamin D supplement.
-Vitamin D is important for your skin as it stimulates collagen production and destroys free radicals which can reduce fine lines and wrinkles.
+Vitamin D is important for your skin as it stimulates collagen production, is essential for wound healing and cell reproduction.
 Enjoy your time outdoors but be careful during the hottest times of the day and be sure to protect your skin with a sunscreen that isn't full of chemicals or you may be doing more damage than good.
 For a more natural and safer alternative look for a broad spectrum sunscreen containing zinc oxide.

 Life is busy, sometimes crazy, and our priority tends to be to look after others rather than ourselves.
 Some stresses can't be avoided however many can be with proper techniques.
-Too much stress releases "cortisol" which can throw your hormones out of whack causing breakouts and other skin issues and it can even break down collagen.
+Too much stress releases "cortisol" which can throw your hormones out of whack causing breakouts and even breaking down collagen.
 Set aside at least fifteen minutes a day to relax.
 Yoga is one of my favourite activities which forces me to tune out, stretch and focus on myself and my wellbeing.
 Hot yoga can be a great skin detox too!

 8. Be Active!